jjdeprisco/JDRenderEngine/README.md

 I've started with 10-12 scenes because I was creating material based on songs that were 3-4 minutes long.
 But the tool is scalable if you pay attention to the construction.
 I've tried to comment as much as possible within the scripts.

 Scene defaults:
+Scene 0 is not used, except as a Constant TOP set to black.
+Actual scene content begins at 1, not 0.
 Scene 1 is a title slide, which runs for 300 frames (5 sec) with no music.
 Scene 2 music starts
 Scene 10 is the credits slide, which runs for 300 frames (5 sec) by default.